“Is it 5 pm already?”

 Goal 2: Research and education (Intention: 25%; Allocation: 7%)

-Action plan: Schedule time in the afternoons for dedicated research time.
+Action plan: Schedule 30-60 minutes in the afternoons for research.

 Goal 3: Client and team communication (Intention: 10%; Allocation: 14%)

 Action plan: Spend less time on email.
-Set a daily reminder if I hit over 30 minutes.
+Set a daily reminder if I hit over 30 minutes on email and chat.

 - New goal 1: Lower social media time by setting FocusTime sessions in the morning (RescueTime’s website blocker for distracting sites)

-When doing this exercise, remember to be realistic about how you’re spending your time.
+However, don’t forget to be realistic about how much time you actually have each day for deep work.
 If you know you have 10+ hours of calls or 5 recurring meetings a week, it’s probably not realistic to schedule huge blocks of deep work every day.

 It might take a few times around to get your schedule right.
 But once you do, you’ll be in a position to make every day a good one.

 These are just a few examples of ways you can start to change your schedule to align with how you want to spend your time.
 For more tips and strategies, check out our in-depth time management guide.